react-native-community/directory/README.md

 - `android` - works on Android phones.
 - `web` - can be used in the browser.
 - `expo` - can be used in managed workflow, without ejecting an Expo application (any library can be used if you eject).
-- `windows` - can be used on Windows.
+- `windows` - can be used with react-native-windows.
+- `macos` - can be used with react-native-macos.
 - `examples` - optional array of URLs (snacks preferred) with demonstrations of the library.
 - `npmPkg` - optional string of the package's display name.
 - `unmaintained` - optional boolean to signify that a library is or is not maintained.